testere-gokberk/URL-Shortener/README.txt

-You can use these code to understand basic servers with Golang.
+You can use this to understand basic servers with Golang.

 You can add different redirection routes to the .yaml file in the format given in this file.